Isha160/C-Programming/README.md

 - [Array](#Array)
 - [String](#String)

-# Module 1- Introduction of C Programming
+# Introduction of C Programming
 * Programming- Computer programming is a medium for us to communicate with computers.Just like humans hindi/English to communicate which other,Programming is a way to deliver our instrutions to the computer.
 * C is one of the oldest and finest Programming language which is developed by Dennis Ritchie in 1972.
 * It was developed as a system programming language to write the UNIX operating system.